-For an hour every morning and at other times throughout the 2014 Gathering Lisa DeWeese and Kenetha Stanton, both registered yoga teachers, will be helping attendees to remember to move their bodies, breathe, and experience the present moment.
+For an hour every morning and at other times throughout the 2014 Gathering Lisa DeWeese, a registered yoga teacher, will be helping attendees to remember to move their bodies, breathe, and experience the present moment.

-Both Lisa and Kenetha are skilled at adapting yoga practice to work for people with all types of bodies and all levels of physical fitness.
-Both believe their is beauty in every body.
+Lisa is skilled at adapting yoga practice to work for people with all types of bodies and all levels of physical fitness.
+She believes there is beauty in every body.
 The morning practice will be suitable for those who are already yoga practitioners and for those who have limited mobility and/or no yoga experience.